 - iii) The obstacles must be numbered consecutively in the order in which they are to be jumped.
 Combination obstacles carry only a single number.
 This number may be repeated at each element for the benefit of the Referee and pentathletes.
-In this case distinguishing letters will be added (example 8A, 8B). - iv) Obstacles for the Relay competition are to be chosen from those used in the Individuals competition, but they can be placed in different position in the arena. - v) The obstacles must be inviting in their overall shape and appearance, varied and match their surroundings.
+In this case distinguishing letters will be added (example 8A, 8B). - Obstacles for the Relay competition are to be chosen from those used in the Individuals competition, but they can be placed in different position in the arena. - v) The obstacles must be inviting in their overall shape and appearance, varied and match their surroundings.
 The obstacles and their constituent parts must be such that they can be knocked down while not being so light that they fall at the slightest touch or so heavy that they may cause horses to fall. - vi) The obstacles must not be un-sporting and they must not cause an unpleasant surprise to foreign pentathletes.

 - vii) Poles and other elements of the obstacles are held up by supports (cups).
 The diameter of the supports must be slightly greater than that of the pole and maximum a third of the circumference, without gripping it.
 The pole must be able to roll on its support.
 For planks, balustrades, barriers, gates etc., the diameter of the supports must be more open or even flat. - viii) FEI approved safety cups must be used as support for the back poles of spread obstacles and in case of a triple-bar to support the centre and back poles of the obstacle.
 Safety cups must also be used in the exercise area.
 It is the responsibility of the TD/NTO to establish through the LOC before the event commences whether safety cups are used. - ix) The limits on the height and spread of obstacles laid down by these rules must be observed with the greatest care.
 However, if it should happen that a maximum dimension has been marginally exceeded as a result of the material used for construction and/or by the position of the obstacle on the ground, the maximum dimensions laid down will not be considered as having been exceeded, but the permitted tolerance is maximum 5cm. - x) An obstacle, whatever its construction, can only be called upright when all the elements it is composed of are positioned in the same vertical plane on the take-off side without any rail, bank or ditch in front of it.
-A wall with an inclined face may not be called an upright obstacle. - A spread obstacle is an obstacle, which is built in such a manner that it requires an effort both in spread and in height. - xii) The oxer is a spread obstacle built in such a manner that the top poles on both the take-off and landing sides are the same height and they are parallel. - xiii) A double or triple combination is understood to be a collection of 2 or 3 elements with distances between them of minimum 7m and maximum 12m that require 2 or 3 successive jumps.
-The distance is measured from the base of the element on the landing side to the base of the next element on the take-off side. - xiv) Banks, mounds, ramps and sunken roads, irrespective of whether they include any sort of obstacle and whatever direction in which they should be taken, they are to be regarded as combination obstacles.
+A wall with an inclined face may not be called an upright obstacle. - xi) A spread obstacle is an obstacle, which is built in such a manner that it requires an effort both in spread and in height. - xii) The oxer is a spread obstacle built in such a manner that the top poles on both the take-off and landing sides are the same height and they are parallel. - xiii) A double combination is understood to be a collection of 2 elements with distances between them of minimum 7m and maximum 12m that require 2 or 3 successive jumps. - xiv) Banks, mounds, ramps and sunken roads, irrespective of whether they include any sort of obstacle and whatever direction in which they should be taken, they are to be regarded as combination obstacles.
 The UIPM TD/NTO must decide before the competition whether an obstacle of this type is to be considered as a multiple obstacle, and his decision must be shown on the plan of the course.